crazy8-dev/messagediff/README.md

 # messagediff

 A library for doing diffs of arbitrary Golang structs.
-Fork of [d4l3k/messagediff](https://github.com/d4l3k/messagediff).
+Fork of [protolambda/messagediff](https://github.com/protolambda/messagediff).
-Go-moduled, more options.
+Go-moduled, Added check by Equal() if inteface is implemented.

 If the unsafe package is available messagediff will diff unexported fields in addition to exported fields.
 This is primarily used for testing purposes as it